 Living in the shadow of one of history’s most reviled figures, Eva Braun was the long-term mistress and brief wife of Adolf Hitler, accompanying him through much of his time as Führer.
-While her name will irrevocably be linked to the Nazi Party and the Third Reich, Eva Braun’s actual story remains less well know.
+While her name will irrevocably be linked to the Nazi Party and the Third Reich, Eva Braun’s actual story remains less well known.

 A 17-year-old photographer’s assistant who rose to join Hitler’s inner circle, Braun chose to live and die by the Führer’s side, leaving history with one of the most valuable pieces of evidence into the personal lives of the Nazi Party leaders.